wesleycamargo/azure-docs.pt-br/articles/azure-monitor/platform/oms-portal-transition.md

 ## <a name="new-workspaces"></a>Novos workspaces
 Você não pode mais criar novos workspaces usando o portal do OMS.
-Siga as orientações [criar um workspace do Log Analytics no portal do Azure](../learn/quick-create-workspace.md) para criar um novo workspace no portal do Azure.
+Siga as orientações [criar um espaço de trabalho do Log Analytics no portal do Azure](../learn/quick-create-workspace.md) para criar um novo espaço de trabalho no portal do Azure.

 ## <a name="changes-to-alerts"></a>Alterações a alertas